 Chef's Notes

-This recipe is secretly a leftover transformation spell.
+This recipe is secretly a leftover transformation.
 Any shredded pork works: carnitas, pulled pork, that pork shoulder you made Sunday, even rotisserie chicken in a pinch.
-The hash technique turns yesterday's protein into this morning's crispy treasure.
-The potato situation matters: cut them small (half-inch cubes), and either par-boil them for 5 minutes or microwave them until just tender before adding to the pan.
+The potato situation matters: cut them small (half-inch cubes), and either par-boil or microwave until just tender before adding to the pan.
 Raw potatoes take forever to crisp and you'll overcook everything else waiting for them.
-Cast iron is the correct pan here.
-Its heat retention creates the crust that makes hash worth eating.
-Get it hot, add fat (the rendered pork fat is ideal, but oil works), then spread your hash in an even layer and leave it alone.
-This is the hard part.
-Your instinct will be to stir.
-Fight that instinct.
-Press the hash gently with a spatula and let it sit for 3-4 minutes until the bottom develops a golden, lacy crust (like frico, that crispy cheese situation).
-Then flip it in sections and repeat.
+Cast iron is the correct pan.
+Get it hot, add fat, spread your hash in an even layer, and leave it alone.
+Press gently with a spatula and let it sit for 3-4 minutes until the bottom develops a golden, lacy crust.
+Flip in sections and repeat.
 The goal is maximum crispy surface area.
-A squeeze of lime at the end wakes everything up and cuts through the richness.
-This is peak breakfast taco energy, the kind of thing that makes mornings worth experiencing.
+A squeeze of lime at the end wakes everything up.
 Some say the perfect hash speaks to you when it's ready to flip.
 If your hash starts actually speaking, you may have added something that wasn't in the recipe.

 Into This Base?
 Remix It!